Padmasana - Lotus Pose

 Padmasana is one of the best meditative asanas.
 It keeps the body in a stable posture and makes it look like a lotus flower.
 In the spiritual world Lotus flower is recognized as a sacred flower.
 It symbolizes spirituality and purity.

-It you want to practice meditation, Padmasana is ideal because you can keep your body completely steady.
+To practice meditation Padmasana is an ideal asana.
+It keeps your body completely steady.
 This steadiness helps the mind to become calm.
-In yoga it is said that steady body and calm mind is the first major step towards real meditation.
+In my experience steady body and calm mind is the first major step towards real meditation.
 It energizes all the chakras, from Mooladhara to Sahasrara.
 Padmasana increases flexibility in the ankles and hips.

 Padmasana is not suitable for people who have injured knees or even have any kind of complaints with the knees.
 You should not practice it if you have dislocated hip joint or sciatica.
 Further, it is not recommended for those who have stiff knees or ankles.
 Practice Ardha Padmasana instead.